DOI-ONRR/doi-extractives-data/research/sprint17b/sprint17b_interview-script.md

 ## Main questions

-"I’ve got a printed version of the front page here.
-Imagine somebody sent you a link to this site and this is what popped up in front of you when you clicked on the link.
-If you could, please put a question mark next to anything (word, phrase, section, prompt) that you find confusing.
-Put a plus sign next to anything that makes sense to you and that you'd like more information about.
-Finally, draw a minus sign next to anything you're not interested in/want to see less of."
+"I’ve got a prototype version of our new site here.
+It is not really 'real' yet -- it is more like a Powerpoint than a full website, and some parts aren't clickable yet."

-"Awesome – thank you.
-Now that you've seen the some of our site, I'd like to ask you a few general questions about what you think."
+"Imagine somebody sent you a link to this site and this is what popped up in front of you when you clicked on the link.
+I'd like to ask you some general questions about what you see here.
+If you could, please talk out loud as you explore and walk me through what you're thinking.
+This will help us understand how to improve things later."

 1. "OK.
 First of all, can you tell me (in your own words) what you think this site is for?"